Molten Cloud platform delivery guide

 Roku reviews and selects titles for the channel.
 Deal terms (rev-share percentage, window length, territories) are finalized in a content licensing agreement.

-Create and host a JSON or MRSS feed conforming to Roku's Content Feed specification.
-The feed contains all metadata, availability windows, video URLs, artwork URLs, and caption file URLs for licensed titles.
+Onboard with a Roku-approved aggregator (Amagi, Wurl, and similar) or, if publishing a standalone Roku Channel Store app, an SDK/SceneGraph developer path.
+Build an MRSS or JSON feed to Roku's Content Feed specification containing all metadata, availability windows, video URLs, artwork URLs, and caption file URLs for licensed titles.
+The aggregator hosts and delivers the feed on the distributor's behalf.

 Asset Hosting & Feed Submission

-Host video files (MP4), caption files (SRT/VTT), and artwork at publicly accessible URLs.
-Submit the feed URL to Roku via the Direct Publisher portal or Content Partner portal for initial ingestion review.
+Host video files (MP4 or HLS/DASH), caption files (SRT/VTT), and artwork at publicly accessible URLs.
+The aggregator delivers the feed to Roku; the distributor coordinates ingestion review through the Roku Partner Success Center.

 QC & Ingestion